 The bottom line is that a cyber attack can be stressful for all involved, but it’s manageable – if you prepare in advance and take the necessary steps after.

 One way to reduce your company’s risk of cyber attack is to use a secure platform for all internal and external communications.
-Wickr Pro offers companies voice and video calling and conferencing, file sharing, individual and group messaging, and more, all protected by end-to-end encryption, ensuring the ultimate in secure collaboration.
+AWS Wickr offers companies voice and video calling and conferencing, file sharing, individual and group messaging, and more, all protected by end-to-end encryption, ensuring the ultimate in secure collaboration.